0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I stare so long, forgot to cry
 ```

+- Referring to the scars that they got from their abuser
+- Pearly white means that they are starting to heal
+- Staring so long at them, absolutely distraught at how much they hurt

 ```ad-quote
 title: **revisited** 5:1:9-10
 It's not your fault you lived this life (*x2*)
 ```

+- One of my favorite lyrics off of the album
+- Regardless of the cards that were dealt, a person has to live through with them and deal with it.
+- Making the best of the shitty situation is one of the few silver linings in the whole song
 ### Part 6: Depression

+- The climax of the album and the final cry for help

 ```ad-quote
 title: **revisited** 6:1:1
 Know you're semi-solid gold
 ```

+- Semi solid gold means jewelry that has a partially hollow interior.
+Here it could be a metaphor for how trauma can make someone feel like they lost a part of themselves leaving them feeling “partially hollow”.

 ```ad-quote
 title: **revisited** 6:1:2-3
 The way she used to touch you
 Made you feel so old
 ```

+- Referring to pedophillia
+- First time that it is established that

 ```ad-quote
 title: **revisited** 6:1:4-5